Sea Turtle Season Is Back!

 - Do not encourage a turtle to move while nesting, or pick up hatchlings that have emerged and are heading for the water.

 - Be sure to stow trash and line when boating.
 Marine debris that accidentally blows overboard or out of a truck can become ingested by or entangled around marine life.

-- If you suspect that someone is tampering with a sea turtle nest, harassing a sea turtle or has possession of a sea turtle or any of its parts, please call FWC or you’re the Longboat Key Police at 941-316-1977.
+- If you suspect that someone is tampering with a sea turtle nest, harassing a sea turtle or has possession of a sea turtle or any of its parts, please call FWC or the Longboat Key Police at 941-316-1977.

 - If you find sea turtle hatchlings that are not on the beach or are headed away from the ocean, call FWC’s hotline at 888-404-3922.
 Hatchlings heading towards the ocean should be left alone.